kunila2003/project1_manika/README.md

 ﻿# project1_manika
-## this is manika prjoect but uploading on kunila github
+## this is manika project but uploading on kunila github